andymeneely/project-timber-wolf/rules/RULES.md

 ## The Shop

-Between heists, your team may visit The Shop to purchase Items.
+Between heists, your team may visit The Shop to purchase Item cards.

 **Shop grows with you.** Initially, the only cards in the Shop are the ones with the Shop icon ![shopping cart](../img/shopping-cart.svg){:.emoji-svg}.
 However, once a a player discards a discovered item, that card is available for purchase in later planning phases.

+**Returning Items**.
+You may sell items back to the shop for half of their price, rounded down.

 ## Fixers